 - Prep with your target GMAT score in mind

 - Determine your baseline score, sign up for a prep course, start using a study schedule, take timed practice tests, and be sure to focus your energy on your weaknesses, not on re-affirming your strengths.

 Who knew that determining your “good GMAT score” would be a challenge in and of itself?
 Hopefully you now have a better idea of how it’s accomplished and can go about researching your target schools and setting your goal GMAT Score.

 So tell us: what are your GMAT score aspirations?
 What are your plans for the GMAT and for business school?
+Have you taken the GMAT cost into consideration?
 What has been your experience in the B-school application process?
 What about taking the GRE instead?
 Maybe check out this GMAT to GRE score conversion to see where you would stand.
 We would love to hear from you in the comments below!